aws-amplify/docs/cli-toolchain/quickstart.md

 * amplify env get --name <env-name> <br>
 Displays the details of the environment specified in the command
 * amplify env pull <br>
-Pulls your environment with the current cloud environment without impacting your local changes.
-Add the `--restore` flag to overwrite your local backend config with that in the cloud (similar to the `amplify pull` command).
+Pulls your environment from the cloud without impacting any local backend edits.
+Add the `--restore` flag to overwrite your local backend edits  (operates like the `amplify pull` command).
 * amplify env import<br>
 Imports an already existing Amplify project environment stack to your local backend.
 Here's a sample usage of the same